ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/deep-dive/index.md

 Now that we have a basic grid with some arbitrary data, we can start to configure the grid by using ___Column Properties___.

 Column Properties are propreties that can be set on one or more columns to enable/disable column-specific features, like resizing.
-Let's try this by setting the `resizeable` property of the price column to __true__:
+Let's try this by setting the `resizeable` property of the 'mission' column to __true__:

 <snippet transform={false} language="jsx">
 |const [colDefs] = useState([
-|  { field: "make", resizeable: true }, // Enable resizing on this column
+|  { field: "mission", resizable: true },
+|  { field: "country" },
+|  { field: "successful" },
+|  { field: "date" },
-|  { field: "model" },
+|  { field: "price" },
-|  { field: "price" }
+|  { field: "company" }
 |]);
 </snippet>

 </framework-specific-version>

-We should now be able to drag & resize the 'make' column:
+We should now be able to drag & resize the 'mission' column:

 <grid-example title='Configuring Columns Example' name='configure-columns-example' type='generated' options='{ "exampleHeight": 550 }'></grid-example>